FormControl, FormGroup and FormBuilder in Angular Reactive Form

 </form>

-Import FormGroup and ReactiveFormsModule in module file.
+Import FormGroup and ReactiveFormsModule in the module file.

 import {FormsModule, ReactiveFormsModule} from '@angular/forms';